tech-advantage/edc-popover-react/README.md

 By default, the icon is `SHOWN` and the popover is set to `FRIENDLY_MSG`.

-**:warning: In case of a missing provider error, an error is always shown !**
+**:warning: In case of a missing provider error or a wrong global configuration, an error is always shown !**

 ### Icons